 The ages at which U.S. presidents take office vary widely, and each president has a unique perspective.
 From the youthful energy of JFK and Obama to the seasoned wisdom of Ronald Reagan and Joe Biden, age has played a key role in shaping national leadership throughout history.

-- Optical Illusion Eye Test: If you have Sharp Eyes Find the number 80 in 10 Secs
+- Optical Illusion Find and Seek: If You Have Sharp Eyes Find the Hidden Eagle in this Optical Illusion

-- Optical Illusion Brain Challenge: If you have Sharp Eyes Find the Word Ready among Heady in 18 Secs
+- Observation Skill Test: If you have Eagle Eyes Find the Word Note in 12 Secs

 Throughout history, U.S. presidents have varied greatly in age when they took office, allowing for leadership with a variety of experiences and perspectives.